na-na-hi/renget/archive/how2playba.md

 It also includes the [chibi extraction and posing guide](https://rentry.org/qewdu)

 # Afternote
 Thanks for reading my guide.
-If you have any questions, comments, contributions, and/or feedback go to the 4chan /bag/ thread and tag how2playba (so I can find it in the archive).
+If you have any questions, comments, contributions, and/or feedback go to the 4chan /bag/ thread and add how2playba in ur post (so I can find it in the archive).
 Anything is much appreciated.
 Shoutout to the [newbaguide writer](newbaguide), who specifically made the 'Downloading/Setting up the game' section, and added + edited stuff in the 'Team Formations', '(Re)rolling', 'Commissions', and 'Firing Exercise' sections.
 Big thanks to all the guides I'm linking (and stealing from) as well.
 Your contribution is truly appreciated.